buddhamagnet/cv/README.md

 I am deep into [Elixir](https://elixir-lang.org/) and [Clojure](https://clojure.org/) right now as a big fan of functional programming.

+I am pursuing many of the [Exercism](https://exercism.io/profiles/buddhamagnet) tracks and am acting as a mentor on the Go and Elixir tracks.

 I am also a cloud native, primarily working with AWS and serverless with a large stack of technologies including ElasticSearch, Varnish, Nginx, Lambda, SQS, SNS, EC2, Docker, and S3.

 ## MOST RECENT PROJECTS